From Task to Tutorial: An Automated GUI Framework for Excel Tutorial Document and Video Creation: Approach

 \subsubsection{Tutorial Content Preparation}

-Based on the task description, the filtered step sequence log, and the enhanced visualization, we generate the following textual content of the tutorial: \begin{itemize} \item Task title, provides an immediate and intuitive understanding of the tutorial’s purpose. \item Task description, establishes explicit learning objectives with environment settings. \item Step titles, concisely summarize the content of each operation.
-Decomposing core instructional content into a series of explicit and coherent steps facilitates comprehension. \item Step descriptions, provide detailed guidance on how each step is executed and explain its purpose.
-This level of elaboration helps prevent cognitive leaps during the learning process by linking the execution of individual steps to the overarching conceptual framework. \end{itemize} We generate textual content for document and video tutorials separately, as their linguistic and structural requirements differ.
+Based on the task description, the filtered step sequence log, and the enhanced visualization, we generate the following textual content of the tutorial: \begin{itemize}[leftmargin=*] \item Task title, provides an immediate and intuitive understanding of the tutorial’s purpose. \item Task description, establishes explicit learning objectives with environment settings. \item Step titles, concisely summarize the content of each operation.
+Decomposing core instructional content into a series of explicit and coherent steps facilitates comprehension. \item Step descriptions provide guidance on execution and explain each step’s purpose, helping users link individual actions to the overall conceptual framework and avoid cognitive leaps. \end{itemize} We generate textual content for document and video tutorials separately, as their linguistic and structural requirements differ.
 Specifically, step descriptions in document tutorials adopt a formal written style, whereas those in video tutorials are phrased as spoken narration, which is subsequently synthesized into audio.
-To ensure the generation of high-quality instructional content, we design a structured prompt comprising four components: \begin{itemize} \item An instruction, formulated to guide the LLM in generating textual content by role-playing ~\cite{sun2023principled,white2023prompt} as a tutorial authoring expert. \item Description of each textual content, to specify the requirements for the content to be generated. \item Few-shot manually-crafted demonstrations~\cite{sahoo2024systematic}, which can assist LLMs in better understanding the task and requirements described in the instruction. \item Task description and the filtered step sequence log, which serve as the raw information for LLMs to generate textual content. \end{itemize}
+To ensure the generation of high-quality instructional content, we design a structured prompt comprising four components: \begin{itemize}[leftmargin=*] \item An instruction, formulated to guide the LLM in generating textual content by role-playing ~\cite{sun2023principled,white2023prompt} as a tutorial authoring expert. \item Description of each textual content, to specify the requirements for the content to be generated. \item Few-shot manually-crafted demonstrations~\cite{sahoo2024systematic}, which can assist LLMs in better understanding the task and requirements described in the instruction. \item Task description and the filtered step sequence log, which serve as the raw information for LLMs to generate textual content. \end{itemize} To ensure a well-structured format, we define a JSON template and specify a structured output format for LLM calls.
+We then align generated step titles and descriptions with the corresponding visually enhanced screenshots by step index.
+Finally, we complete the preparation of textual and visual materials (using file paths) by integrating predefined introductions, conclusions, initial/final state screenshots, and background images into the JSON file.